 An athlete’s debut signature sneaker can sometimes be iffy due to many things like a limited budget, not entirely clear target audience, or the design team still in the experimenting phase.
-Zion Williamson’s 1st shoe caught a lot of hype lately so here’s my comprehensive Zion 1 review that should answer most of your burning questions.
+Zion Williamson’s 1st shoe caught a lot of hype lately so here’s my comprehensive Jordan Zion 1 review that should answer most of your burning questions:

 - How good of a performer is it and how does it fit?